Hope for Tired Christians (Isaiah 40:27-31)

 There is nothing that a discouraged person needs more than this.

 Isaiah said they needed to relearn what they already knew.
 They didn’t need new information.
 They needed to remember what we all tend to forget in the middle of our problems.
-That is one of the reason why we need God’s Word preached to us every week: not because we need new information, but because we so quickly forget what we already know to be true.
+That is one of the reasons why we need God’s Word preached to us every week: not because we need new information, but because we so quickly forget what we already know to be true.

 What did they need to remember?
 They need to remember three things about God: